Notes on Theory of Distributed Systems

 A classic result of Angluin~\cite{Angluin1980} shows that leader election in a ring is impossible if the processes do not start with distinct identities.
-The proof is that if everybody is in the same state at every step, they all put on the crown at the same time.
+The proof is that if the processes run synchronously, they all receive and send the same messages in each round, update their state identically, and in the end all put on the crown at the same time.
 We discuss this result in §\ref{section-symmetry}.

-With ordered identities, a simple algorithm due to Le Lann~\cite{LeLann1977} and Chang and Roberts~\cite{ChangR1979} solves the problem in $O(n)$ time with $O(n^{2})$ messages: I send out my own id clockwise and forward any id bigger than mine.
-If I get my id back, I win.
+With ordered identities, a simple algorithm due to Le Lann~\cite{LeLann1977} and Chang and Roberts~\cite{ChangR1979} solves the problem in $O(n)$ time with $O(n^{2})$ messages: I send out my own ID clockwise and forward any ID bigger than mine.
+If I get my ID back, I win.
 This works with a unidirectional ring, doesn't require synchrony, and never produces multiple leaders.
 See §\ref{section-LCR}.

 On a bidirectional ring we can get $O(n \log n)$ messages and $O(n)$ time with power-of-2 probing, using an algorithm of Hirschberg and Sinclair~\cite{HirschbergS1980}.
 See §\ref{section-hirschberg-sinclair}.